VGLoic/aws-exploration/README.md

 And on the code repository, I would have:
 - on push on main: push image to ECR, create new task revision, update service (if up).

+In another commit, I will revert my changes as I don't want to create my whole infrastructure on push on `main`.

 ## Development